dkarkada/latex-exam/README.md

 ## How to use it
 This tool requires python 3 to produce the .tex files, and latexmk (which should come with most TeX distributions) to then produce the pdf.

-`examtex` is a bash script which takes arguments
+`examtex` is an executable python script which takes arguments

 ```
 examtex -option filepath/filename.exam